rockettheme/docs/Docs/joomla/templates/horizon/particle_teamhighlight.md

 ---
-title: Horizon: Team Higlight Particle
+title: Horizon: Team Highlight Particle
 description: Your Guide to Recreating Elements of the Horizon Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/horizon:Horizon